(Updated February 2024)

 • Guild Leadership and Structure

 The WGAW is a democratic union run by an elected Board of Directors including three officers.
-Along with the Guild’s executive staff, the 19-member Board is responsible for setting the Guild's agenda and priorities, representing member concerns, designing and implementing board initiatives, and strategizing for the future.
+Along with the Guild’s executive staff, the 19-member Board is responsible for setting the Guild's agenda and priorities, representing member concerns, designing and implementing Board initiatives, and strategizing for the future.
 Half of the Board is elected every year, and the officers are elected every two years.
-Members participate by voting in annual elections and by running for Guild office.
+Members participate by voting in annual elections, attending Guild meetings, serving on committees, participating in the Guild’s Captains Program and by running for Guild office.
 See the Guild’s Constitution and Working Rules for more information.

 The Officers and members of the Board can be reached via email.